libretro/docs/docs/guides/install-ps2.md

 ## Downloading and installing

-At this time only a nightly build is available.

 ### Downloading

+!!! info
+	Nightly files will give you the latest developments.
+This is sometimes dangerous and sometimes innovative.
+We will use the Stable version and recommend it.

-You can download a bundle with RetroArch, all the supported cores and all the assets by clicking [here](http://buildbot.libretro.com/nightly/playstation/ps2/RetroArch_elf.7z).
+You can download a bundle with **Stable** version of RetroArch, all the supported cores and all the assets by clicking [here](http://buildbot.libretro.com/stable/1.9.2/playstation/ps2/RetroArch.7z).
+You can download **Nightly** version of RetroArch by clicking [here](http://buildbot.libretro.com/nightly/playstation/ps2/RetroArch_elf.7z).

 ### Installing